-a UN Comtrade database (HS 854140: Photosensitive semiconductor devices, including photovoltaic cells whether or not assembled in modules or made up into panels; light emitting diodes).
+UN Comtrade database (HS 854140: Photosensitive semiconductor devices, including photovoltaic cells whether or not assembled in modules or made up into panels; light emitting diodes).

-Production and manufacturing possibilities need to be steadily augmented by means of a policy environment that promotes the accumulation of knowledge and capacity-building. tion chain.
+Production and manufacturing possibilities need to be steadily augmented by means of a policy environment that promotes the accumulation of knowledge and capacity-building.

+in order to gradually move up the innovation chain.
 Although these developments are positive, the results will not accrue automatically.
 Production and manufacturing possibilities need to be steadily augmented by means of a policy environment that promotes the accumulation of knowledge and capacity-building in order for firms to upgrade and progress technologically.
 Failing this, there is always a risk that a large number of firms in developing countries will be entrenched at the lower ends of global manufacturing chains, as experienced in several other sectors such as readymade garments and electronics.
 An enabling environment for innovation and technological upgrading is discussed in chapter V of this Report.